Skip to main content

 Download Node.js

-1. On your USG computer, create a folder on the C: drive named Portable Software (or something similar).
+1. On your USG computer, create a folder on the C: drive named Portable Software (or similar).
 Place the Node.js zip file in that folder and extract the contents.

 2. Add Node.js to your PATH: